CHESS-mission/digital_twin_CubeSat/README.md

 For a comprehensive list of physical types available in Astropy, refer to this [link](https://docs.astropy.org/en/stable/units/ref_api.html#module-astropy.units.physical).

 For more details about type annotations with units, see the [Astropy documentation](https://docs.astropy.org/en/stable/units/type_hints.html#).

+## New updates (spring 2025)
+- Solar cells efficiency: to simulate linearly decreasing performances in the solar cells efficiency

+- Grafana interface: The simulation's results can be directly uploaded to an InfluxDB database for visualization with a Grafana-based interface.
+Everything runs locally for now, you then need to install the local versions of InfluxDB (https://docs.influxdata.com/influxdb3/core/install/) and Grafana (https://grafana.com/docs/grafana/latest/setup-grafana/installation/).
+Once this is done, you will have to launch two terminals to activate the processes : one for InfluxDB and the other for Grafana.
+These terminals need to run for the whole visualization time.
+To upload the data into InfluxDB, take a look at the notebook INFLUX_DB_LOCAL.ipynb and the documentation relative to the Grafana interface.

 ## TODOs